April 21, 2025

 • Your accounting staff will likely need broader access, but you might differentiate between what a clerk can do compared to a manager

 Audit trails are also important to implement properly.
-These logs keep a record of every action taken on a document—every view, edit, approval, or rejection.
+These logs record every action on a document—every view, edit, approval, or rejection.
 These records are invaluable for audits or fraud investigations, providing a clear record of who did what and when.

 4. Define document retention and compliance policies

-Having a clear document retention policy helps ensure you're keeping financial records for as long as you need to—but not longer than necessary.
-Policies should specify how long each document type must be retained, based on its purpose and regulatory requirements.
+A clear document retention policy ensures you keep financial records as long as needed—but not longer.
+Your policies should specify how long you must retain each document type, based on its purpose and regulatory requirements.

 Retention schedules are also critical for audits and compliance.
 Typically, the IRS recommends keeping most financial records, including AP documentation, for at least seven years.
-However, documents tied to asset purchases may need to be retained longer for depreciation or potential future audits.
-And some industries (like healthcare, finance, or government contracting) have their own strict retention requirements to contend with.
+However, you may need to retain documents tied to asset purchases longer for depreciation or potential future audits.
+And some industries (like healthcare, finance, or government contracting) have their own strict retention requirements.

 To ensure proper handling and security of your documents, follow these best practices: